Klara Bühl: International career

+Youth

-Bühl made her debut for the national team on 23 April 2014 as part of the U-15 national team's friendly match against the Dutch team and scored her first three goals on 28 October 2014 in a 13–0 win over Scotland.
+Bühl made her debut for the national team on 23 April 2014, as part of the U-15 national team's friendly match against the Dutch team.
+She scored her first three goals on 28 October 2014, in a 13–0 win over Scotland.
 After four appearances for the U-16 national team, in 2016 she was the youngest player in the German squad for the European Championship, which took place in Belarus from 4 to 16 May 2016.
 She played in all five matches and won the Under-17 European Championship title after a 3–2 final victory in penalty shootout against the Spanish team.
 Bühl was also part of the German line-up for the 2016 U-17 World Cup in Jordan and reached the quarter-finals with the team where Spain lost 2–1.

 In March 2017, she made her debut for the U-19 national team, with which she qualified for the Under-19 European Championship in Northern Ireland, taking place in the same year.
 Germany reached the semi-finals and faced France, with Bühl scoring the opening goal but the French winning 2-1 in the end.

 The following year, Bühl was part of the German line-up for the U-20 World Cup in France, playing in all three group games as well as the quarter-final, which was lost 3–1 to eventual world champions Japan.